GalaxyHunters/VIVID3D/docs/source/userguide/voronoi.rst

 Simple ball example
 ===================

-First, we need model data to test.
-In this example, we generate a 3D grid with a Distance attribute for each point.
+In this example, we generate a volumetric 3D grid with a Distance attribute for each point (voxel).
-From this data, we will make a ball

 .. jupyter-execute::